JOB-PORTAL

 Co-Location Technical and Economic Planning

-Optional: Further development to construction readiness possible
+Optional: further development to ready-to-build

 battery energy storage systems bess small

-What you receive from the Co-Location Potential Analysis
+What you receive from the Co-Location Analysis

 Results Report